gbdev/pandocs/src/STAT.md

 ## FF45 — LYC: LY compare

-The Game Boy permanently compares the value of the LYC and LY registers.
+The Game Boy constantly compares the value of the LYC and LY registers.
 When both values are identical, the "LYC=LY" flag in the STAT register is set, and (if enabled) a STAT interrupt is requested.